-- BPLC BPLC is the holding company for the Group as the direct or indirect parent of all other Group legal entities.
+- BPLC BPLC is the holding company for the Group and the direct or indirect parent of all other Group legal entities.
 BPLC's ordinary shares are listed on the main market of the London Stock Exchange and American Depositary Receipts representing BPLC's ordinary shares are listed on the New York Stock Exchange.
-As discussed further in Section 4 below, BPLC is the only 'Resolution Entity' identified by the BOE for the purposes of Barclays' SPE resolution strategy.
-BPLC is subject to consolidated supervision by the PRA and Financial Conduct Authority (FCA), and in 2021 received approval by the PRA as a financial holding company. - Barclays Bank UK PLC (BBUKPLC)

-BBUKPLC is the Group's ring-fenced bank, established in line with the PRA's requirements to hold the UK core retail banking activities and protect retail banking from risks unrelated to the provision of that service.
-The consolidation of Barclays Bank UK PLC and its subsidiaries is referred to as the Barclays Bank UK Group.
-The Barclays Bank UK Group contains the majority of the Group's Barclays UK division, including the Personal Banking, Business Banking and
+As discussed further in Section 5 below, BPLC is the only 'Resolution Entity' identified by the BoE for the purposes of Barclays' SPE resolution strategy.
+BPLC is subject to consolidated supervision by the PRA and Financial Conduct Authority (FCA), and in 2021 received approval by the PRA as a financial holding company. - BBUKPLC BBUKPLC is the Group's ringfenced bank, established in line with the PRA's requirements to segregate core UK retail banking activities from certain investment banking activities and thereby protect retail banking from risks unrelated to the provision of that service.
+The Barclays UK division includes Personal Banking, Business Banking Barclaycard Consumer UK.
+Personal Banking offers retail solutions to help customers with their day-to-day banking needs, UK Business Banking serves business clients, from high growth start-ups to small- and medium-sized enterprises, with specialist advice, and Barclaycard Consumer UK offers flexible borrowing and

-Barclaycard Consumer UK businesses, other than the Barclays Partner Finance business.
-BBUKPLC is authorised by the PRA and regulated by the FCA and the PRA.

-- Barclays Bank PLC (BBPLC) BBPLC is the Group's non ring-fenced bank.
-The consolidation of Barclays Bank PLC and its subsidiaries is referred to as the Barclays Bank Group.
-The Barclays Bank Group contains the majority of the Group's Barclays International division, which is comprised of the Corporate and Investment Bank and Consumer, Cards and Payments businesses.
-BBPLC is authorised by the PRA and regulated by the FCA and the PRA. - Barclays Bank Ireland PLC (BBI) BBI is a wholly-owned subsidiary of BBPLC and is the primary legal entity within the Group serving its EEA clients, with branches in Belgium, France, Germany, Italy, Luxembourg, Netherlands, Portugal, Spain and Sweden, in addition to its Irish head office.
+- payment solutions.
+BBUKPLC is authorised by the PRA and regulated by the FCA and the PRA. - BBPLC BBPLC is the Group's nonringfenced bank, and it is authorised by the PRA and regulated by the FCA and the PRA.
+The business divisions comprise (i) Barclays UK Corporate Bank, which offers lending, trade and working capital, liquidity, payments and FX solutions for corporate clients with turnover from £6.5 million (excluding those that form part of the FTSE 350), (ii) Barclays Private Bank and Wealth Management, (iii) Barclays Investment Bank, which incorporates the Global Markets, Investment Banking and International Corporate Banking businesses. servina FTSE 350. multinationals and financial institution clients that are regular users of Investment Bank services, and (iv) Barclays US Consumer Bank, which has the US credit card business, focused on the partnership market, as well as an online deposit franchise. - Barclays Bank Ireland PLC (BBI) BBI is a wholly-owned subsidiary of BBPLC and is the primary legal entity within the Group serving its EEA clients, with branches in Germany, Belgium, France, Italy.
+Luxembourg, the Netherlands, Portugal, Spain and Sweden, in addition to its Irish head office.
 BBI is licensed as a credit institution by the Central Bank of Ireland (CBI) and is designated as a significant institution, directly supervised by the Single Supervisory Mechanism of the European Central Bank.
 BBI is regulated by the CBI for financial conduct and BBI's branches are also subject to direct supervision for local conduct purposes by national supervisory authorities in the jurisdictions where they are established. - Barclays US LLC (BUSLLC) BUSLLC is the intermediate holding company for the Barclays Bank Group's non-branch US operations, including Barclays Capital Inc. and Barclays Bank Delaware.
 BUSLLC is regulated as a bank holding company by the US Federal Reserve Board.
-Please see Section 3.3(a) for further detail on the establishment of BUSLLC.
+Please see Section 4.3(a) for further detail on the establishment of BUSLLC.

-Each of BPLC, BBUKPLC, BBPLC, BBI and BUSLLC is subject to MREL (or local equivalent, for example TLAC) requirements, as further described in Section 5.1(a).
+Each of BPLC, BBUKPLC, BBPLC, BBI and BUSLLC is subject to MREL (or the local equivalent, for example TLAC) requirements, as further described in Section 6.1(a).